 NO PURCHASE NECESSARY TO ENTER OR WIN.
 OPEN TO LEGAL RESIDENTS OF THE FIFTY (50) UNITED STATES AND THE DISTRICT OF COLUMBIA, AGE EIGHTEEN (18) OR OVER.
 VOID WHERE PROHIBITED.

-2. OVERVIEW.
-The Contest is a podcast submission contest where 5th – 12th grade teachers can submit an audio file created by their student(s) for an opportunity to (a) have NPR and/or station reporters come to their school to meet and interview them and their student(s) and (b) have the winning podcast discussed in a news segment that will appear on an episode of NPR's All Things Considered or Morning Edition.
+The Contest is a podcast submission contest where 5th – 12th grade teachers can submit an audio file created by their student(s) for an opportunity to (a) have NPR and/or NPR member station reporters come to their school to meet and interview them and their student(s) and (b) have the Grand Prize winning podcasts discussed in a news segment that will appear on an episode of NPR's All Things Considered or Morning Edition.
 By participating in this Contest, each participant agrees to be bound by these Official Rules and to the decisions of the Sponsor and the judges selected by the Sponsor, which are final and binding on all matters relating to the Contest.
 The Contest will operate as described below, on or about the stated dates:

-- The Contest judging period begins on April 1, 2019, and ends on or about April 21, 2019.
+- The Contest judging period begins on May 1, 2023, and ends on or about May 26, 2023.
 Eligible submissions will be reviewed by up to two (2) panels of judges selected in the sole discretion of the Sponsor, and will be judged in accordance with Section 5 of these Official Rules.
-Two (2) Winners (as described in Section 7 below) will be selected.
+Two (2) Grand Prize Winners (as described in Section 7 below), as well as two (2) Best Mental Health Podcast Winners (as described in Section 7 below), will be selected.

 The following individuals are not eligible to enter: (a) employees, representatives, agents, directors, and officers of the Sponsor and its parent, subsidiary, or affiliated companies, member stations, and other parties involved in the administration of the Contest; and (b) each of the immediate family members or other persons living in the same household as such excluded individuals.